Glossary of Spiritual Wisdom

 The Inner Journey Home, pg.
 133

-Forms Arising in the Soul are Inseparable From Them
+Forms Arising in the Soul are Inseparable From Cognition of Them

 What we are calling “basic knowledge” is the fundamental element of knowingness that is inherent in all our experience.
 Every experience we have of any sort is knowledge.
 When a form arises in the soul this form is inseparable from the cognition of this form.
 The whole experience is nothing but knowledge, composed of knowledge, and dependent upon knowledge.
 We can easily see this by simply contemplating our experience, any experience and at any time.
 Our hearing of a sound is the knowledge that we are hearing sound; our knowing that there is hearing and sound, our recognition of the quality of the sound—all these are knowledge.